-The Numurkah Solar Farm will be constructed on land previously used for cropping.
-The project will only require very limited vegetation clearance, and will result in the planting of vegetation screening to minimise visual impact.
+The Numurkah Solar Farm was constructed on land previously used for cropping.
+The project required very limited vegetation clearance, and included the planting of vegetation screening to minimise visual impact.

-Detailed technical assessments, including noise, ecology, heritage, visual and transport have been completed as part of the planning application.
+Detailed technical assessments, including noise, ecology, heritage, visual and transport were completed as part of the planning application.

 The impacts of solar farms are well understood due to the developed nature of the solar industry worldwide.
-This knowledge together with the detailed local knowledge held by the relevant government agencies and private stakeholders will combine to reduce the solar farm’s impact on the local environment to the minimum.
+This knowledge, together with the detailed local knowledge held by the relevant government agencies and private stakeholders, was used to reduce the solar farm’s impact on the local environment to the minimum.